 On the left side of this station I have an anvil, it used for general purpose around the shop and for ura-dashi with a fixture.
 The large plate on the right is a granite surface plate and it is used for general checking of things, very handy item to have.

-My process begins with a rough stone, I prefer to start at 800 grit and use it to remove wear from my edged tools.
-The stone on the right is a Chosera 800 grit.
+My process begins with a rough stone, I prefer to start at 400 grit and use it to remove wear from my edged tools.
+The stone on the right is a Naniwa Chosera 400 grit.
+I also sometimes use a Nano-Hone 70 micron (200 grit) which is shown on the left.

-At this point, I’m the next steps are determined entirely by the level of detail needed in the work at hand.
-Normally I move onto Japanese natural stones, however occasionally if the work calls for it I will next move to a fine synthetic such as this 8000 grit Naniwa Snow white for reasons unknown it began to crackle when I used it, however it has not affected the performance to my knowledge and I’ve used this stone for at least six years now.
+At this point, the next steps are determined entirely by the level of detail needed in the work at hand.
+Normally I move onto Japanese natural stones, however occasionally if the work calls for it I will next move to a fine synthetic such as this 10,000 grit from Sayuri or a 1 micron from nano-hone

 This lineup provides my basic kit and has served me well for a number of years now, sometimes sharpening individual blades ten or more times in a single day’s work.
 These stones will sharpen simple steels and complex steels all the same, so I have used them for white 1, K120, White 2, Blue 2, Blue 1, Super Blue, Super White, and in a very limited capacity Powdered metal steels and high speed steels.
 I have also used them on my western blades such as those antique steels in my Try and Jack planes, A2 steel, 01 steel and likely a few steels I’m long forgetting.